SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Product Owner[ScrumTeam,ProductOwner] in several ways, including:

-- Ensuring that goals, scope, and product domain are understood by everyone on the Scrum Team[ScrumTeam] as well as possible;
+- Ensuring that goals, scope, and product domain are understood by everyone on the Scrum Team[ScrumTeam] as well as possible;[ScrumTeam,ScrumMaster,Serve]
-- Finding techniques for effective Product Backlog[ScrumArtifacts,ProductBacklog] management;
+- Finding techniques for effective Product Backlog[ScrumArtifacts,ProductBacklog] management;[ScrumTeam,ScrumMaster,Serve]
-- Helping the Scrum Team[ScrumTeam] understand the need for clear and concise Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem];
+- Helping the Scrum Team[ScrumTeam] understand the need for clear and concise Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem];[ScrumTeam,ScrumMaster,Serve]
-- Understanding product planning in an empirical[Empiricism] environment;
+- Understanding product planning in an empirical[Empiricism] environment;[ScrumTeam,ScrumMaster,Serve]
-- Ensuring the Product Owner[ScrumTeam,ProductOwner] knows how to arrange the Product Backlog[ScrumArtifacts,ProductBacklog] to maximize value[ValueDelivery];
+- Ensuring the Product Owner[ScrumTeam,ProductOwner] knows how to arrange the Product Backlog[ScrumArtifacts,ProductBacklog] to maximize value[ValueDelivery];[ScrumTeam,ScrumMaster,Serve]
-- Understanding and practicing agility; and,
+- Understanding and practicing agility; and,[ScrumTeam,ScrumMaster,Serve]
-- Facilitating Scrum events[ScrumEvents] as requested or needed.
+- Facilitating Scrum events[ScrumEvents] as requested or needed.[ScrumTeam,ScrumMaster,Serve]

 ### Scrum Master[ScrumTeam,ScrumMaster] Service to the Development Team[ScrumTeam,Developers]

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the Development Team[ScrumTeam,Developers] in several ways, including:

-- Coaching the Development Team[ScrumTeam,Developers] in self-organization[SelfManagement] and cross-functionality[CrossFunctional];
+- Coaching the Development Team[ScrumTeam,Developers] in self-organization[SelfManagement] and cross-functionality[CrossFunctional];[ScrumTeam,ScrumMaster,Serve]
-- Helping the Development Team[ScrumTeam,Developers] to create high-value products[ValueDelivery];
+- Helping the Development Team[ScrumTeam,Developers] to create high-value products[ValueDelivery];[ScrumTeam,ScrumMaster,Serve]
-- Removing impediments[Impediments] to the Development Team's[ScrumTeam,Developers] progress;
+- Removing impediments[Impediments] to the Development Team's[ScrumTeam,Developers] progress;[ScrumTeam,ScrumMaster,Serve]
-- Facilitating Scrum events[ScrumEvents] as requested or needed; and,
+- Facilitating Scrum events[ScrumEvents] as requested or needed; and,[ScrumTeam,ScrumMaster,Serve]
-- Coaching the Development Team[ScrumTeam,Developers] in organizational environments in which Scrum is not yet fully adopted and understood.
+- Coaching the Development Team[ScrumTeam,Developers] in organizational environments in which Scrum is not yet fully adopted and understood.[ScrumTeam,ScrumMaster,Serve]

 ### Scrum Master[ScrumTeam,ScrumMaster] Service to the Organization[Organization]

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the organization[Organization] in several ways, including:

-- Leading and coaching the organization[Organization] in its Scrum adoption;
+- Leading and coaching the organization[Organization] in its Scrum adoption;[ScrumTeam,ScrumMaster,Serve,EmpiricalScrumPillars,Adaptation]
-- Planning Scrum implementations within the organization[Organization];
+- Planning Scrum implementations within the organization[Organization];[ScrumTeam,ScrumMaster,Serve]
-- Helping employees and stakeholders[Stakeholder] understand and enact Scrum and empirical[Empiricism] product development;
+- Helping employees and stakeholders[Stakeholder] understand and enact Scrum and empirical[Empiricism] product development;[ScrumTeam,ScrumMaster,Serve]
-- Causing change that increases the productivity of the Scrum Team[ScrumTeam]; and,
+- Causing change that increases the productivity of the Scrum Team[ScrumTeam]; and,[ScrumTeam,ScrumMaster,Serve]
-- Working with other Scrum Masters[ScrumTeam,ScrumMaster] to increase the effectiveness of the application of Scrum in the organization[Organization].
+- Working with other Scrum Masters[ScrumTeam,ScrumMaster] to increase the effectiveness of the application of Scrum in the organization[Organization].[ScrumTeam,ScrumMaster,Serve]

 # Scrum Events[ScrumEvents]